hilram7/docs/docs/endpointpolicymanager/components/browserrouter/videolearningcenter/tipsandtricks/ieedgemode.md

 learn about the "65 second rule".
 Definitely "walk before you run" with IE in Edge mode and PPBR by watching this video.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/yXL35FnSpqg" title="Endpoint Policy Manager Browser Router: Internet Explorer in Edge mode" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="1"></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yXL35FnSpqg" title="Endpoint Policy Manager Browser Router: Internet Explorer in Edge mode" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Hi, this is Jeremy Moskowitz.
 In this video, we're going to talk about how to do Internet Explorer in Edge mode using Endpoint Policy Manager Browser Router.
 There's a lot of details in this video.